The Complete Guide to Niue

 And that’s just the clothes!
 For a full packing list of everything to take, including accessories and toiletries, check out The Complete Packing List for Niue.

 Tap water is Ok to drink at certain accommodations on the island, but not everywhere.
 The island also experiences high UV levels and mosquitos, so packing products for your health is recommended.
 Natural sunscreens and mosquito repellents are advised to protect you and Niue’s fragile ecosystem.
 Instead of buying bottled water, use reusable purification bottles for obvious environmental reasons.
-See our health essentials packing list in What Medication to Pack in Your First Aid Kit for Niue.
+See our health essentials packing list in What Medication to Pack in Your First Aid Kit for Niue, as well as tips for protecting the health of the environment in the 26 Ways to Travel More Sustainably in Niue.

 To enter Niue, you need a passport that is valid for up to three months after your arrival date.
 A free Visitor Permit is granted upon entry if you are from a visa-waiver country.
-Otherwise, an Entry Permit is required, as explained in Do You Need a Visa to Visit Niue?
+Otherwise, an Entry Permit is required.
+There may be other current entry requirements, which we keep up to date in What Documents Do I Need to Travel to Niue?

 The Complete Travel Guide to Niue© NiuePocketGuide.com